 Requirements of Grant Recipients

-- Report: Students are required to submit a final Academic Report on the research conducted at the host university.
-This report must be sent to the Alliance Program within one month at the end of this mobility and will relate the main benefits of the stay from an academic, a personal and a professional point of view.
+- Report.
+Awardees are required to submit to Alliance a final Academic Report on the research conducted at the host university, signed by the host institution supervisor, within one month of the end of their mobility period.
+This report (of no more than 750 words) will relate the benefits of the stay from an academic, personal, and professional point of view.

-- Conditions: Students who do not comply to the timeline and conditions detailed above will not receive the grant.
+- Conditions.
+Students who do not comply with the timeline and conditions detailed above will not receive the grant.